CESSProject/doc-v2/developer/tutorials/cess-js-sdk.md

 # Code

-The code used in this tutorial is in [**cess-course** Github repo](https://github.com/CESSProject/cess-course/tree/main/examples/js).
+The code used in this tutorial is in [**cess-examples** Github repo](https://github.com/CESSProject/cess-examples/tree/main/js).
 We will walk through the code together.

 The tutorial code performs the following: